-There are many different types of apps, ones that you can have for free as well as ones you need to pay for, there are apps that will show you the weather in every town around the world, apps that will ‘listen’ to music playing in the background and tell you the artist and song name, and apps that can even turn on your lights, heating, alarms or TV!
+There are many different types of apps – those you can have for free as well as – those you need to pay for, there are apps that will show you the weather in every town around the world, apps that will ‘listen’ to music playing in the background and tell you the artist and song name, and apps that can even turn on your lights, heating, alarms or TV!

-Mobile apps have changed the way we communicate, organise our lives, socialise, make decisions, consume media and entertainment and .
+Mobile apps have changed the way we communicate, organise our lives, socialise, make decisions, consume media and entertainment.
 They can make our lives easier by saving time and effort – but it’s also very easy to get caught up in them and forget to look up from our phones or tablets!

 There are millions of different apps on the market, so how can you possibly know which are helpful and worthwhile and which are best left alone?

-Don’t spend hours trialling them on your own, we’ve done some work and have pulled together the best apps for older adults.
+Don’t spend hours trialling them on your own, we’ve done some work and have pulled together the best apps for the elderly.

 Here are the top 8 apps we think you should get to know:

 1. Staying connected